Brunslar

 Brunslar was a short-lived municipality in North Hessen, in the now-extinct district of Melsungen, Germany.
-It was created during the changing of district boundaries on 1 February 1971, when the independent communities of Altenbrunslar and Neuenbrunslar fused.
+It was established during the change of district boundaries on 1 February 1971, when the independent communities of Altenbrunslar and Neuenbrunslar fused.
 On the 31.
 December 1971 the community of Wolfershausen joined the Brunslar municipality.

-At the beginning the municipality covered an area of 1271 ha, in which approx. 1300 people lived.
-As the village of Wolfershausen was integrated, the area grew to 1641 ha and the population grew to approx. 2000.
+At the beginning, the municipality covered an area of 1271 ha, in which approx. 1300 people lived.
+As the village of Wolfershausen was integrated, the area expanded to 1641 ha and the population increased to approximately 2000 residents.

 On 1 January 1974 the municipality of Brunslar, together with the municipalities of Gensungen, Helmshausen, Hilgershausen und Rhünda were included into the town of Felsberg.